duxan/BookReader/README.md

 BookReader plugin for Omeka allows you to create online flip book from image files listed in gDoc spreadsheet (clone from https://github.com/duxan/bookreaderspreadsheet).

-Therefore this plugin is merge of funcionalities from [BookReader](https://github.com/jsicot/BookReader) and [bookreaderspreadsheet](https://github.com/duxan/bookreaderspreadsheet).
+Therefore this plugin is merge of funcionalities from [BookReader](https://github.com/jsicot/BookReader) and [bookreaderspreadsheet](https://github.com/duxan/bookreaderspreadsheet) explained [HERE](http://www.nypl.org/blog/2013/06/25/binding-your-own-ebooks-pt-1-bookreader).
 Main benefit is that item doesn't need to have all pages/images uploaded to Omeka and that there is no need for composit PDF, so presentation is completely parted from metadata.

 Installation